Optiwing logo

 What does Optiwing actually do?

 Optiwing takes your keyword list and runs every single keyword through Google.
-It will group any keywords that share at least 3 ranking results the first page of organic Google results.
+It will group any keywords that share at least 3 ranking results on the first page of organic Google results.

 Basically if a set of keywords have 3 or more ranking pages that are the same, we know that we only need one article to target that set of keywords because the same pages rank for different variations of those keywords.
 Once our job is complete, we can take a look at the results.